Skip to content

 Breaking It Down

-• Units Sold = The total number of items sold during a specific period.
+• Units Sold = The total number of sold items represents Units Sold during a specified period.

-• Multiply by 100 to express it as a percentage.
+• Multiply by 100= The calculation requires multiplication by 100 to convert it into a percentage value.

 This formula provides a quick way to measure sales efficiency, whether you’re selling clothing, electronics, or any other product category.